Skip to main content

 Guide

 ...
-Science Guides Optogenetics Guide Optogenetics Guide Jump To: Optogenetics Guide Introduction Microbial...have been created and identified in other species - by acting as light-gated chloride channels, these variants... mutations 540 Channelrhodopsins: chloride channels iChloC Chloride-conducting channel, CrChR2 with mutations...Addgene's guide to using Optogenetics plasmids in your lab, including explanations of microbial opsin...ions into or out of the cell.
-Scientists have identified a variety of naturally occurring microbial opsins...stimulated.
-Channelrhodopsin-2 (ChR2), the first widely adopted optogenetic tool, is also a blue light ...been expanded by scientists through both the identification of novel ChRs from other algal species and ...
+Science Guides Optogenetics Guide Optogenetics Guide Jump To: Optogenetics Guide Microbial Opsins...have been created and identified in other species.
+By acting as light-gated chloride channels, these variants... mutations 540 Channelrhodopsins: chloride channels iChloC Chloride-conducting channel, CrChR2 with mutations...Addgene's guide to using Optogenetics plasmids in your lab, including explanations of microbial opsin...governing biomolecular processes with light.
+Read this guide to learn more, or explore Addgene's Optogenetics...activated.
+In the past, the field of optogenetics was considered to include both actuators (genetically-encoded...ions into or out of the cell.
+Scientists have identified a variety of naturally occurring microbial opsins...

 Type